ThomasPedersen/rubysnake/README.md

  - Quit: Escape or Command+Q

 ## Contributing
- - Fix bugs at bottom of snake.rb
+ - Fix bugs at top of snake.rb